dacz/rxr-react/README.md

 ```

 The props `MyContainer` gets are `itemsSelected` (array to display) and `userSelected` - action that is supposed to be invoked somehow like `... onClick={ userSelected('itemA') } ...`.

+### Working Demo

+Example with commented differences between Redux and RxR in the docs: [rxr-redux-example](https://github.com/dacz/rxr-redux-example).